 I was the agent’s more difficult case.
 He was really angry with me, because I wanted off and I refused to back down.

 Tour Termination.
 A refund for the rest of my unused trip.

 I’d been left coldly.
-My friends had left to the airport without waiting for me.
+My friends had left to the airport to Nepal without waiting for me.
 I was left alone in the scam tour office, with two Indian men and a scam to get of.
 I was girl with a bit of street smarts but still naïve and scared.
-Truthfully, beneath my bold mask, I was very, very nervous.
-I knew my chances were slim, but now I was also pissed by the way my friends had left me in the office alone.
+Truthfully, beneath my bold mask, I was very, very nervous… and scared.
+I knew my chances at getting a refund were slim and my chances of pissing of the volatile agent was great.
+But now I was also pissed by the way my friends had left me in the office alone.
 Something like this could some day be forgiven, but never forgotten.

 No, I would stand the fight and I would win.

-What were the challenges of dealing with a scam like this?
+The challenges of dealing with a Delhi tourist scam like this?